-Luckily, most of the shortcomings associated with subletting can be eliminated by including some rules on subletting in your lease agreement.
-For instance, you could state that a sublet must first pass your screening test to live in your property.
+Luckily, most of the shortcomings associated with subletting can be eliminated by including some rules on subletting in your Texas sublease agreement.
+For instance, you could state that a sublet must first pass your screening test to live on your property.

-Including all these clauses in your Texas lease agreement will protect both you and your tenant against unforeseen circumstances.
-If you need help drafting one, please consider hiring professional services.
+Including all these clauses in your Texas rental lease agreements will protect both you and your tenant against unforeseen circumstances.
+If you need help drafting a solid residential lease agreement for your residential property, please consider hiring professional services.